|

 Person and Corporate Body.

-- Choose the specific suitable Relationship Type, if possible.
+- Choose the specific suitable Relationship Type.

 If necessary, use the broad related to as a default.
+If a new relationship type is needed, contact the Vocabulary Program.

 |